Giannis Antetokounmpo NBA Preview vs. the Knicks

-The Milwaukee Bucks, Giannis Antetokounmpo included, face the New York Knicks on Saturday at 12:30 PM ET.
+The Milwaukee Bucks, Giannis Antetokounmpo included, face off versus the New York Knicks on Monday at 12:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-In this article we will look at Antetokounmpo's prop bets, using stats to help you make good predictions.
+We're going to examine Antetokounmpo's prop bets, using stats and trends to help you make good picks.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.